matthiasprobst/h5RDMtoolbox/README.md

 - `pint_xarray>=0.2.1`: Working with units for usage with xarray
 - `python-forge==18.6.0`: Used to update function signatures when using the [standard attributes](https://h5rdmtoolbox.readthedocs.io/en/latest/conventions/standard_attributes_and_conventions.html)
-- `pyyaml`: Reading and writing of yaml files, e.g. metadata definitions (conventions)
+- `pyyaml>6.0.0`: Reading and writing of yaml files, e.g. metadata definitions (conventions).
+Note, lower versions collide with python 3.11
 - `requests`: Used to download files from the internet or validate URLs, e.g. metadata definitions (conventions)

 #### Optional dependencies